 - Gluten Free Maple Bacon Scones

-- Gluten Free Fontina Cheese Herb Scones
+- Savory Gluten Free Cornmeal Scones

 - Gluten Free Eggnog Chocolate Chip Scones

-- 1 cup powdered sugar for glaze
+- 1 cup powdered sugar

 - 2 tablespoons water (you may need to add more powdered sugar if you want a thicker glaze

-Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees F.

-Use coconut oil to spray a baking dish.
+- Use coconut oil to spray a baking dish.
 I used a scone pan, but you can use a round cake pan as a substitute to make these scones.

-In a large bowl, add dry ingredients and whisk to blend.
+- In a large bowl, add dry ingredients and whisk to blend.

-In a medium bowl, blend all wet ingredients.
+- In a medium bowl, blend all wet ingredients.

-Pour wet ingredients into dry ingredients and blend until mixed.
+- Pour wet ingredients into dry ingredients and blend until mixed.

-Add strawberries and blend.
+- Add strawberries and blend.

-Spray a scone pan with coconut oil and fill each section with batter.
+- Spray a scone pan with coconut oil and fill each section with batter.

-Bake for 20-25 minutes, or until the scones are golden brown.
+- Bake for 20-25 minutes, or until the scones are golden brown.